aisingapore/ai-practitioner-handbook/book/4-lit-review/factors-to-consider-during-literature-review.md

 Business considerations must be taken into account during any literature review.
 These considerations tend to set restrictions on the project.
 Understanding these considerations can ensure that you are researching relevant solutions.
 For example, a medically related project requires model explainability and this will require a search for solutions that has model explainability.

 The literature should cover a use case that is in a similar domain to your project.
 Such literature can introduce different approaches and highlight possible challenges that you might face in your project.
-You can then understand the various approaches and their benefits, and how should you integrate them into your MVM.
+You can understand the various approaches and their benefits, and how should you integrate them into your MVM.

 ## Development time

 All projects have a set of timelines to adhere to, and development time may not sufficient to build pipelines from scratch.
+You will have to allocate time for integration tests, project handover and other ad-hoc tasks such as troubleshooting.
 You can research and identify potential libraries to aid in your pipeline to avoid building it from scratch.
+You can also attempt to inherit certain classes from suitable libraries to customise them to your project with minimal code.

 ## Code Existence & Readability